 This frequently translates into higher latencies, generally speaking, although this is variable and dependent on server and client locations.

 An alternative protocol that OpenVPN can also employ is UDP, or User Datagram Protocol.
-Here the communication between the computer and server is much faster, but at the expense of reliability.
+Here the communication between the computer and server is much faster.
 The data is just sent without waiting for any confirmation, and no data gets retransmitted if it is not received, which is why this is known as a ‘stateless’ protocol.

 With a lighter transmission overhead, latency is improved, and it makes sense that UDP gets used for more latency sensitive applications such as video streaming and online gaming.

-A common use for any VPN is to bypass a firewall, whether at an office or in a restrictive foreign country, with the most commonly cited example of the latter being China with its ‘Great Firewall’.
+One common use for a VPN is to bypass a firewall, whether at an office or in a restrictive foreign country, with the most commonly cited example of the latter being China with its ‘Great Firewall’.

 Unlike other VPN encryption protocols, another strength of OpenVPN is that it is open source.
 Other mainstream protocols are owned by major internet giants, including PPTP and SSTP which are from Microsoft, and L2TP which is from Cisco.